-For the fiscal year ended October 31, 2020, our operating activities provided net cash of \$4,385,757 as compared to the fiscal year ended October 31, 2019 when operating activities used net cash of \$2,148,616.
-The increased cash flow from operations for the fiscal year ended October 31, 2020 was primarily due to our inventories usage during the year ended October 31, 2020.
+For the fiscal year ended October 31, 2021, our operating activities provided net cash of \$4,709,519 as compared to the fiscal year ended October 31, 2020 when operating activities provided net cash of \$4,385,757.
+The increased cash flow from operations for the fiscal year ended October 31, 2021 was primarily due to our inventories usage and our accounts receivable and accounts payable activity during the year ended October 31, 2021.

-For the fiscal year ended October 31, 2020, our investing activities used net cash of \$537,835 as compared to the fiscal year ended October 31, 2019 when net cash used by investing activities was \$897,683.
-The decrease in our uses of cash in investing activities was due to our decreased outlays for purchases of machinery and equipment during the fiscal year ended October 31, 2020.
+For the fiscal year ended October 31, 2021, our investing activities used net cash of \$3,887,317 as compared to the fiscal year ended October 31, 2020 when net cash used by investing activities was \$537,835.
+The increase in our uses of cash in investing activities was due to our increased outlays for purchases of machinery and equipment and our other investment during the fiscal year ended October 31, 2021.

-For the fiscal year ended October 31, 2020, our financing activities used net cash of \$3,375,358 compared to net cash provided by financing activities of \$837,471 for the fiscal year ended October 31, 2019.
-The change in cash flow from financing activities for the fiscal year ended October 31, 2020 was due to our increased principal reductions on our line of credit.
+For the fiscal year ended October 31, 2021, our financing activities used net cash of \$1,047 compared to net cash used in financing activities of \$3,375,358 for the fiscal year ended October 31, 2020.
+The change in cash flow from financing activities for the fiscal year ended October 31, 2021 was due to our decreased principal reductions on our line of credit.

-We expect to fund our operations, including paying our liabilities, funding capital expenditures and making required payments on our indebtedness, through October 31, 2021 with cash provided by operating activities and the use of our credit facility.
+We expect to fund our operations, including paying our liabilities, funding capital expenditures and making required payments on our indebtedness, through October 31, 2022 with cash provided by operating activities and the use of our credit facility.
 In addition, an increase in eligible accounts receivable and inventory would permit us to make additional borrowings under our line of credit.